Universal Defect Statistics in Counterdiabatic Quantum Critical Dynamics: Results

-\emph{Counterdiabatic driving.} Consider the adiabatic trajectory generated by an uncontrolled system Hamiltonian $H[g(t)]$.
-CD makes it possible to fast-forward such evolution at an arbitrary rate by assisting the dynamics with the (exact) CD term so that the total Hamiltonian reads ~\cite{Demirplak2003Adiabatic,Demirplak2005Assisted,Demirplak2008Consistency, Berry2009Transitionless}, $ H_\mathrm{CD}(t) = H[g(t)] + \dot g \cdot H_1[g(t)]$, where $H_1[g]=i \sum_n(|d_gn\rangle\langle n|-|n\rangle\langle n|d_g n\rangle\langle n|)$.
-This Hamiltonian becomes highly non-local in many-body systems, in particular across a QPT, making its experimental implementation challenging \cite{delcampo12,Saberi2014Adiabatic}.
-To address this issue, a feasible strategy is provided by the nested-commutator expansion with a controlled locality \cite{Claeys2019Floquet}, which is most efficiently obtained within the Krylov subspace.
-As shown in Ref.~\cite{delcampo12,Damski2014Counterdiabatic,Takahashi2024Shortcuts}, the $k$-th term in the Krylov expansion in the TFIM of the exact CD Hamiltonian is given by
+Consider the adiabatic trajectory generated by an uncontrolled system Hamiltonian $H[g(t)]$.
+CD makes it possible to fast-forward such evolution at an arbitrary rate by assisting the dynamics with the (exact) CD term so that the total Hamiltonian reads~\cite{Demirplak2003Adiabatic,Demirplak2005Assisted,Demirplak2008Consistency, Berry2009Transitionless}, $H_\mathrm{CD}(t) = H[g(t)] + H_1[g(t)]$, where $H_1[g]=i\,\dot g \sum_n(|\partial_gn\rangle\langle n|-|n\rangle\langle n|\partial_g n\rangle\langle n|)$.
+This Hamiltonian becomes highly nonlocal in many-body systems, in particular across a QPT, making its experimental implementation challenging \cite{delcampo12,Saberi2014Adiabatic}.
+To address this issue, a feasible strategy is provided by the nested-commutator expansion with a controlled locality \cite{Claeys2019Floquet}, which has traditionally been captured within the Krylov subspace expansion and by the variational principle.

+However, these approaches typically remain analytically tractable only for simple single-particle settings or for the first few expansion orders, even in otherwise simple many-body models.
+This makes it difficult to extract general or universal features of counterdiabatic quantum critical dynamics.
+To overcome this limitation, we first establish a new local CD expansion scheme within an orthogonal operator subspace, retaining analytical control for arbitrary solvable critical systems.
+In particular, consider the time-dependent Hamiltonian